rchillyard/Comparer/README.md

 Version 1.0.3 adds compareIterable, compareList, compareArray, compareTry, compareEither and compare7 thru compare10.
 Also Comparer[Boolean].

+Version 1.0.4 adds Functional module and provides support for Scala 2.13

-Version 1.0.5 introduces the Kleenean trait and has Comparison return it with apply().
+Version 1.0.5 introduced the Kleenean trait and has Comparison return it with apply().
 Otherwise, no logic changes.

-Version 1.0.4 adds Functional module and provides support for Scala 2.13
+Version 1.0.6 merged 1.0.5 with master branch.